 Tip #4: Did you know more than 18,000 grocery and retail stores collect plastic grocery bags for recycling?
 Plus bags for dry-cleaning, bread, produce, newspapers—and even zipper bags.
 And plastic wraps from products such as water bottles, diapers, napkins, and more.
 Just drop clean and dry bags/wraps in the storefront recycling bin.

 Did you know?
-You’re recycling more plastic bags and wraps, too—Americans recycled more than a billion pounds in 2013, an increase of 75% since 2005.
+You’re recycling more plastic bags and wraps, too—Americans recycled about 1.3 billion pounds in 2016, more than double the amount in 2005.

 Think beyond the kitchen

 Tip #5: There probably are recyclable plastics in your bathroom (bottles and containers for shampoo, conditioner, liquid soap, body wash, mouthwash), laundry area (detergent and cleaning products), and garage (auto and gardening products).
 Placing small receptacles in various rooms can make it easier to recycle everything you can.